G4l43r/lpthw-cn/ex3.rst

 This exercise has lots of math symbols so let's name them right away so you know what they're called.
 As you type this one in, say the names.
 When saying them feels boring you can stop saying them.
-Here's the names:
+Here are the names:

 * ``+``           plus
 * ``-``           minus